Investors

 • Protection against market volatility

-• Built-in demand: Millions of aging adults seeking housing and care
+• Millions of aging adults seeking housing and services

-• Fewer family caregivers: Rising reliance on professional care communities
+• Fewer family caregivers, driving reliance on professional communities

 The Bottom Line